How to use a washing machine entails a little more effort than you would think.

 However, there are other factors that need to be considered when choosing the correct dosage, such as how soiled the clothes are and the level of water hardness.

-Experts at Bosch explain more about how to load a washing machine with detergent, 'Using too much or too little detergent in your washing machine can lead to poor washing results.'
+Kate Cecile-Pritchard, user marketing manager, Bosch explains more about how to load a washing machine with detergent.
+She says: 'Using too much or too little detergent in your washing machine can lead to poor washing results.'

 'When it comes to using the correct dosage of detergent, there are three key facts to consider.'

 'The amount of dirt in the washing.
 The more dirty the clothes are, the more detergent that's needed to remove it.'

 'You may not see it, but approximately 70% of dirt on clothes comes from the body, such as skin, sweat, grease and other bodily fluids.
 Only 30% of dirt on clothes comes from external sources, such as food, mud, grass, lotions and creams.'

 'The size of the washing load.
 Detergent dosage instructions are based upon a washing machine's drum size, and for good reason.'

 'The larger the washing load, the more dirt introduced and therefore the more detergent that's needed to remove it.'